 Higher Learning Initiatives in Arizona

 Strategic Realignment 2010 Forward

-The Arizona Board of Regents proposed an initiative called the Strategic Realignment 2010 Forward, which is projected to help make significant progress in Arizona higher education.
-Particularly for online colleges in Arizona, the regents hope to increase Arizona State University's online enrollment to 30,000 – up from 3,000; increase Northern Arizona University's online enrollment to 15,000 – up from 7,000; and expand the number of online degree options at every Arizona university, which will help enhance and increase each university's efficiency and effectiveness.
+The Arizona Board of Regents proposed an initiative called the Strategic Realignment 2010 Forward to help advance Arizona higher education.
+Regents hope to increase Arizona State University's online enrollment to 30,000, up from 3,000; increase Northern Arizona University's online enrollment to 15,000, up from 7,000; and expand the number of online degree options at every Arizona university, which will help enhance and increase each university's efficiency and effectiveness.

 Tri-University Scholars Portal Project